AndrewA111/CompilerAPI/README.md

 ## Setup

+Note, this application has been developed using the OpenJDK 11 Java implementation.

 ### Building the Docker Image

 Code is executed in containers using Docker.
-Please insuure Docker is installed.
+Docker version 19.03.12 has been used to develop this application.

-Before running the application the Docker image must be built.Navigate to `/MountDockerfile` and execute the following code:
+Before running the application the Docker image must be built.
+Navigate to `/MountDockerfile` and execute the following code:

 > `docker build -t mount_compiler .`

-A Docker image titled `mount_compiler` should be build, you can check by entering:
+A Docker image titled `mount_compiler` should be built, you can check by entering:

 >`docker image ls`